STDIO vs HTTP MCP Servers in VS Code

 console.error('Debug info goes to stderr');

 Mixing stdout with debug output will break the protocol.
+I learnt that one the fun way.

 // HTTP testing